-The tradition of gift giving is thoroughly ingrained in our DNA as social creatures, dating back thousands of years.
 The practice of giving has evolved over time from establishing status and trust, to expressions of emotions in relationships and appreciation for our loved ones.
 With Father’s Day around the corner (Sunday 17th), I’ve been exploring recent innovations in retail that use the power of digital to create the ultimate customer experience for shoppers who are looking to find the perfect gift.

 Digital vs physical